When might you have surgery for cancer?

 Surgery can be used to help diagnose some cancers.
 The surgeon may remove a small piece of tissue so it can be checked for cancer cells.
 This is called a biopsy.
 There are different ways of doing a biopsy.
 You can read more about this in our information on the type of cancer you have.

-A doctor called a pathologist looks at the tissue sample under a microscope.
-If they find cancer cells, they can usually find out what type of cancer it is and the grade.
-This information helps them plan the best treatment for you.
+A pathologist is a doctor who looks at cells or body tissue to diagnose cancer.
+They look at the tissue sample under a microscope.
+If they find cancer cells, they can usually learn what type of cancer it is and the grade.
+This information helps the multidisciplinary team (MDT) plan the best treatment for you.

 It can take a week or longer to get the results of a biopsy.